jpat64/tadpole/README.md

 ## Getting Started

+1. Fork and clone tadpole with Git Bash or other preferred git interface
 1. Download flutter from [here](https://docs.flutter.dev/get-started/install/windows)
 1. Extract the zip file and save it somewhere you will remember
 1. Add flutter to your Path